 When kids at school teased her for her Afro, her teacher made her feel better by telling her that an Afro is a way to let the world know that you are proud of who you are and where you come from.
 The politics of hair starts early, and this is just the picture book to show that connection. [picture book, ages 4 and up]

 Keyana is full of big ideas and she decides to host a movie night for her extended family.
 She styles her hair by herself in a fancy way crowned with a tiara.
 With her hair success under her belt, she decides that she can handle the event herself, even though it’s quite involved.
 She sets up snacks and decorates her backyard.
 Her little brother tries to help but accidentally releases the balloons.
 Chaos ensues when her little cousins fight over the snacks.
 Keyana regroups with a new big idea, but this time she lets her family help.
 This is a lovely picture book about Black joy, problem-solving, and the importance of family. [picture book, ages 4 and up]

 *E. B. Lewis has been accused of sexual misconduct.

-Just as I Love My Hair celebrates the connection between mothers and daughters during the ritual of combing out snarls, this companion picture book is a loving tribute of fathers and sons and their sanctuary in their local barbershop.
+Just as I Love My Hair celebrates the connection between mothers and daughters during the ritual of combing out snarls, this companion picture book is a loving tribute to fathers and sons and their sanctuary in their local barbershop.
 Miles is getting his first haircut and he goes with his father downtown for this memorable experience.
 The barbershop experience is a male bonding time, and all the more special between fathers and sons.
 The reader can see the closeness of his community, as each person they see along the way encourages Miles to be brave for this big milestone.
-Pair this with Fuqan’s First Flat Top to celebrate his first haircut with dad! [picture book, ages 4 and up]
+Pair this with Fuqan’s First Flat Top to celebrate his first haircut with Dad! [picture book, ages 4 and up]

 Miles and Mia A to Z by Michaela Alexander, illustrated by Sarah Croker